Wildsong/ol-react/README.md

 ## The cry for help

 It's early days!
-If you're familiar with react and/or openlayers and are interested in helping, please get in touch.
+If you're familiar with React and/or OpenLayers and are interested in helping, please get in touch.

-Original OL3 version available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).
+The original OL3 version available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).
 Brian's fork for OL5 at [github](https://github.com/brian32768/ol-react)

-Richard says he is especially interested in assistance with having each component be optionally [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
-This would allow binding of the components with, say, Redux and for sophisticated state management outside of OpenLayers.
+Richard says he is "especially interested in assistance with having each component be optionally [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
+This would allow binding of the components with, say, Redux and for sophisticated state management outside of OpenLayers."

 Brian says "This means nothing to me today, maybe tomorrow? :-) Every day is like Monday to me at this stage."